cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 ## Installing puppet agent

-:o: an agent is an agent not just software

-Puppet agent is :o: software that needs to be installed on all the nodes that needs to be part of network and managed.
+Puppet agent is installed on all the nodes that needs to be part of network and managed.
 Puppet master can not reach and manage any node that does  not have puppet agent installed.
-Puppet agent software can be installed and run on any Linux, Unix or windows based machines.
+Puppet agent can be installed and run on any Linux, Unix or windows based platforms.

-### Steps to install Puppet agent software
+### Steps to install Puppet agent

-:o: unnecessary use of bullets and no full centences.
-This is not just valid here but throughout the paper.
-Fix in entire paper, use things this as

-Next we describe how to do ....

-First, we need to ...
+First, we need to connect to puppet repository

-Second, we need to

-Third, we need to ...

-and so on ...

-* Connect to puppet repository.

 ```bash
 $ sudo rpm -ivh